arun-dhanjal/the_cube_review/README.md

 ### Languages Used

-< delete as appropriate: HTML, CSS, JavaScript, and Python > were used to create this app.
+Python (Django) - For backend logic, models, views, and routing.

+HTML & CSS - For structure and styling.

+Django Template Language (DTL) - For dynamic rendering and template logic.

 ### Frameworks, Libraries & Programs Used

-< delete the following entries as appropriate >

 Git - For version control.

 GitHub - To save and store the files for the app, as well as for project management.

-Django version < version number > - Used as the full stack framework to connect the front and back end using MVT (model-view-template) methodology.
+Django version 4.2 - Used as the full stack framework to connect the front and back end using MVT (model-view-template) methodology.

 PostgreSQL - The chosen RDBMS for this project.

-Bootstrap version < version number > - < Code used mainly for < describe features that used BS >.
-Additional CSS styling was also implemented in style.css. >
+Bootstrap version 5.3 - To utilise a number of Bootstrap components, including cards, buttons, and classes for styling.
+Additional CSS styling was also implemented in style.css.

+Django crispy forms - Used for responsive form rendering with Bootstrap 5.

 Browser Dev Tools - To troubleshoot and test features, solve issues with responsiveness, and styling.

-Microsoft PowerPoint - To create the initial wireframes.
+Microsoft PowerPoint - To manually create the initial wireframes, site logo, site title, and ERD diagram.

-Microsoft Excel - To create the databas structure ERDs.
+Microsoft Excel - To create the database structure ERD tables, and to track and manage code checking and testing exercises.

-Microsoft Copilot - For code queries and resolution of coding issues.
+Microsoft Copilot - For code queries, troubleshooting Django views and templates, refining logic, and converting Excel tables into Markdown format.

 OpenAI ChatGPT - For code queries and resolution of coding issues.